-The agreed Framework, which was re-published in 2012 as part of the new Code of Governance "Governance of Irish Universities 2012" jointly published by the HEA and IUA, sets out the circumstances in which the Framework may and may not be used.
+The agreed Framework is contained as part of the Code of Governance for Irish Universities jointly published by the HEA and IUA in 2019.
+The Framework sets out the circumstances in which the Framework may and may not be used.
 The full Framework is attached (Appendix A).
-The General Provisions-of the Framework (Paragraph 1B.2.1.1) state that the Framework "will enable universities to attract a person to its academic and research staff, who would, because of exceptional or scarce expertise and/or qualifications, command remuneration higher than the norm and who would not be prepared to work for the university unless so rewarded".
+The General Provisions of the Framework (Paragraph 2.1.1) state that the Framework "will enable universities to attract a person to its academic and research staff, who would, because of exceptional or scarce expertise and/or qualifications, command remuneration higher than the norm and who would not be prepared to work for the university unless so rewarded".